Targets

 Net zero and other long-term target(s)

-In June 2021, Germany adopted its 2045 net zero target in its revised climate law.
+In June 2021, Germany adopted its 2045 net zero target in its revised Climate Change Act.
 The net zero target generally covers all key elements but fails to meet best practice standards for some of them.
-Germany also falls under the European Union net zero target (CAT, 2024).
+Germany also falls under the European Union net zero target (Climate Action Tracker, 2024).

 The German government has failed to provide explicit and transparent assumptions on some key elements of its net zero target.
-The proposed measures aim to achieve net zero on Germany’s own territory, but the climate law explicitly reserves the right to use international offset credits.
+The proposed measures aim to achieve net zero on Germany’s own territory, but the Climate Change Act explicitly reserves the right to use international offset credits.
 Lastly, Germany also fails to communicate transparent assumptions on carbon storage and removal.

 For the full analysis click here.